Alerts and monitoring

 The Queue section applies only to backends and shows how long clients are waiting for a server to become available.
 The load balancer is able to queue connections when you use the maxconn setting.
 This reduces strain on your backend servers.

-• The Cur column shows the number of client connections that are currently queued and not yet assigned to a server.
+• Cur: The number of client connections that are currently queued and not yet assigned to a server.

-• The Max column shows the most connections that have ever been queued at once.
+• Max: The most connections that have ever been queued at once.

-• The Limit column shows the maximum number of connections that are allowed to be queued, as defined by the maxqueue setting on each server line.
+• Limit: The maximum number of connections that are allowed to be queued, as defined by the maxqueue setting on each server line.
 Setting a maximum limit on how many connections can be queued is one way to ensure that clients don’t stay queued for too long.
 You can also set timeout queue to set a time limit for how long a client can stay queued before the load balancer returns an error response.

 In the context of a backend server, a session means the same as a connection.
 These statistics show the rate at which connections are being made to a server.

-• The Cur column shows the current rate, per second, at which connections are being established to the server.
+• Cur: The current rate, per second, at which connections are being established to the server.

-• The Max column shows the highest rate at which connections have ever been established to the given server.
+• Max: The highest rate at which connections have ever been established to the given server.

 In the context of a backend, the Sessions section shows the number of current connections to any of the active servers.